Madour/C-Uper_Space_Invaders/readme.md

 - SDL_mixer

 ### Compilation
-Se placer à la racine du répertoire et lancer la commande `make`

-Si tout se passe bien, un executable "space" sera genéré
+Open terminal in project root and run `make`

+If evverything goes well, you'll get a executable file called "space"

 ### Execution
-Ouvrez un terminal à la racine du répertoire et lancez la commande `./space`

-Si vous voulez jouer au niveau 4 par exemple, lancez la commande `./space 4`

-Une surprise vous attend à la fin du jeu si vous arrivez à vaincre la Final Wave ;)
+Open a terminal in project root and run `./space`

+If you want to start game at wave 4 for example, just run `./space 4`

+Keep playing until the Final Wave, there's a surprise at the end ;)

 ### Troubleshooting

-- Si le compilateur ne trouve pas les librairies :
+- If gcc is unable to find the libs :
-	1. ouvrir le fichier src/makefile
+	1. open src/makefile
-	2. modifier la variable LIBS_PATH en ajoutant le chemin vers les lib (ne pas oublier `-L`)
+	2. add  `/path/to/libs` to LIBS_PATH variable (don't forget `-L`)

-- Si make vous renvoie l'erreur "Clock skew detected":
+- If make command returns a "Clock skew detected" error:
-	1. lancez la commande `make clean`
+	1. run `make clean`
-	2. lancez la commande `find src -exec touch \{\} \;`
+	2. then `find src -exec touch \{\} \;`
-	3. recompilez avec la commande `make`
+	3. and re-compile again with `make`
 ---

 ### Todo

 - [x] Implement 2 players
 - [ ] Add a main menu
+- [ ] Add story !
 - [ ] Add power ups